Teudat Zehut

 Corroborative evidence keywords

-teudat zehut, identity number, national ID, ID number, identification, ID card, license, permit, registration, certificate, field, column, row, entry, record, value, form, register, database, extract (+19 more)
+teudat zehut, identity number, national ID, ID number, identification, ID card, license, permit, registration, certificate, data record, database record, record set, data extract, data export, database table, spreadsheet, data registry, registry entry, master data (+13 more)

 Proximity: 300 characters